Irrelon/ForerunnerDB/readme.md

+Interested in API Securty?
+Read the new article on Securing APIs at Infinite Scale on Medium, and don't forget to add a clap! https://medium.com/@coolbloke1324/securing-apis-at-infinite-scale-f85dfb90eea2

 # ForerunnerDB - A NoSQL JSON Document DB
 ForerunnerDB is developed with ❤ love by [Irrelon Software Limited](http://www.irrelon.com/), a UK registered company.